Active Reconfigurable Intelligent Surface for the Millimeter-Wave Frequency Band: Design and Measurement Results: Measurement Result Analysis

-Note that for the active mode, elements can either be switched ON or OFF, which means that the group characteristic of the outgoing signal is not defined by a phase-shift at the elements but rather by selecting and activating those elements which cause the strongest signal at the desired \ac{RX} position.
+In active mode we can observe a stronger signal at the UE location, of about $P_\text{UE}(15^\circ, 30^\circ)=-43\, \text{dBm}$ for simulation and measurement results, see Fig. \ref{fig:ActiveResult}.
+In active mode the specular reflection is also clearly present.
+Note that for the active mode, elements can either be switched ON or OFF, which means that the group characteristic of the outgoing signal is not defined by a phase-shift at the RIS elements but rather by selecting and activating those RIS elements which contribute constructively at the UE position.
 According to the desired target angle, some elements (maximum half of the elements) must be switched OFF and do not contribute.
-This is different in the passive mode, where the selectable phase shift allows all elements to contribute to the main lobe.
-However, the possibility of slightly compensating the losses in the active mode produces a more effective \ac{RIS}.
+To avoid the specular component an active RIS with a phase difference of $180^\circ$ between both RIS element states would be required, similar as in the reflective case above.